madcampos/madcampos.github.io/src/content/blog/2024/01/my-css-reset.md

 ---
-title: "My CSS Reset"
+title: My CSS Reset
-createdAt: "2024-01-14"
+createdAt: 2024-01-14
-summary: "A breakdown of my CSS reset file and why each piece is there."
+summary: A breakdown of my CSS reset file and why each piece is there.
 draft: true
 tags:
-  - "CSS"
+  - CSS
 ---